DVAI Bridge Licensing

 The three-year Apache 2.0 conversion

 - We commit to open source over the long term.
-The licence is structured so that we cannot reverse course.
+The licence is structured so we cannot reverse course.
 The conversion happens automatically; no action by us is required.

 We maintain a public list of versions and their Change Dates so you can see exactly when each version becomes Apache 2.0: see CHANGE_DATE.md.